ragnarlotus/vue-flux-docs/src/documentation/v7/components/vue-flux/readme.md

 ### transitions

-This is an array that will own the transition components or custom transitions to be used between images.
+This is an array that will own the transition components or custom transitions to be used between resources.

 The transitions will be run in the order defined and then will begin again from the first.